 Ask for feedback

-An honest self-assessment of your own leadership can be difficult.
-This is why feedback from mentors, fellow professionals and team members is invaluable in evaluating your effectiveness.
+Your team members aren't the only ones who can benefit from honest feedback.
+A true self-assessment of your own leadership can be difficult, so mentors, fellow professionals and even your own staff are invaluable in evaluating your effectiveness.
 According to St. Marie, talking to friends and peers often brings needed perspective on your leadership approach and style.
 Leadership coaching can also help you discover areas that need improvement.
 A professional who helps you develop a plan to achieve your leadership goals can be more motivational than books and seminars alone.

 "Coaching allows leaders to make the connection and apply [changes] in a real-life setting," Iorio said.
 "You need time to integrate, process and reflect, and unless you go through those steps, you won't have sustainable change."

-If a person in a leadership position views what he or she is doing as "just a job," it's going to show.
-In order to be an effective leader, you need to have the right motivation.
+If a person in a leadership position views his or her role as "just a job," it's going to show.
+To be an effective leader, you need to have the right motivation.
 Is it the money or the prestige you care about, or do you sincerely want to inspire people to do their best?
-St. Marie advises leaders to really ask themselves why they want to lead.
+St. Marie advised leaders to really ask themselves why they want to lead.